China hits U.S., South Korea with solar material duties, skirts EU decision

 “Though the investigation into ... imported EU solar-grade polysilicon is still pending, the cause-and-effect relationship between the dumping of products from the United States and South Korea and harm to China’s domestic industry cannot be denied,” the Commerce Ministry said in a statement on its website.

-In Washington, the United States said it was “disappointed” with the Chinese action because it also was in talks with Beijing on solar trade issues, including solar panels and polysilicon.
+In Washington, the United States said it was “very disappointed” with the Chinese action because it also was in talks with Beijing on solar trade issues, including both solar panels and polysilicon.

-“This step did not move the ball forward, but we will continue to engage,” a spokeswoman for the U.S. Trade Representative said, adding the United States would closely examine China’s anti-dumping order to see if it violates World Trade Organization rules.
+“We are dismayed that China would take this step in the midst of those conversations,” a spokeswoman for the U.S. Trade Representative said, adding the United States would closely examine China’s anti-dumping order to see if it violates World Trade Organization rules.

 Last October, the United States leveled steep duties on Chinese-made solar products, a move Beijing warned would provoke greater trade frictions in the new energy sector.